spsea92/linear-regression/linear_regression_model.md

 ## Influential Points

 The **studentized deleted residuals** will be used to determine any outliers.
+If any of the *rstudent absolute values* is greater than 3, the data point is considered an outlier.
 Since none of the rstudent values are greater than 3 or less than -3, there are no outliers.

 ``` r
 outl = rstudent(fit.lm)